Sony Xperia Z2 Review – The Good Just Got Better

 Buzz Rating:

-Editor’s TakeWe’s happy to see that the phone runs on the latest available version of Android.
-We aren’t really pleased about Sony’s ancient UI that seems like an eyesore on an otherwise gorgeous phone.
-Apart from that, the phone is very future-ready and comes with all the connectivity options under the sun.
+Editor’s TakeWe’re happy to see that the phone runs on the latest available version of Android.
+We aren’t pleased about Sony’s ancient UI, which seems like an eyesore on an otherwise gorgeous phone.
+The phone is also very future-ready and comes with all the connectivity options under the sun.
 Alas, it does not let us send smoke signals, though!

 Back to Top